 Don't confuse brand awareness with service awareness.
 Service awareness is the measurement of how aware a company is regarding the impact of their service on the customer.
 So, it can help customer support teams know when to go the extra mile for a customer, and the effect that doing so will have.

 13. Touchpoints/point of contact

 These customer service buzzwords simply refer to when and how a customer interacts with your business.
 ‘Touchpoint’ or 'point of contact' describes the moment that a customer comes into contact with your business.
 A touchpoint can be active or passive.
-Active interactions include live chat session or phone call, while passive contact includes seeing a review or landing on your website.
+Active interactions include a live chat session or phone call, for example.
+Meanwhile, passive contact includes seeing a review or landing on your website.